Where am I?

 Each gate is painted with vibrant colors.
 In 1945, Emperor Bao Dai abdicated the throne, which led to the establishment of the Communist government in Hanoi.
 He and his capital moved south to the new city of Saigon.

-Hue suffered much damage during the Vietnam War, particularly when the Americans heavily bombed the area.
-Many locals were also killed by the Viet Cong here.
 The now-UNESCO World Heritage site was damaged during the Tet Offensive, so only 10 out of the original 160 buildings remain in the complex.
 The city is built inside the walls, which include the Imperial City, followed by the Purple Forbidden City, which was the most private for the ruling family.

 Today the complex is being restored to its pre-war glory, so tourists arrive from day trips from Hoi An or, like me, on overnight trains, to see the former palace.
-We arrived still to late, at 10 am, as the sun had reached a high point in the sky and was mercilessly beating down on us on the long walk across the Perfume River.
+We arrived still too late, at 10 am, as the sun had reached a high point in the sky and was mercilessly beating down on us on the long walk across the Perfume River.
 Even inside the palace, there wasn’t much shade, so I tried to keep cool by fanning myself.

 I’ll admit that we weren’t entirely sure of the significance of the complex when we were there, but it didn’t make it any less impressive.
 Seeing pictures of the royal family in their traditional garb felt like being placed in a time capsule and getting up close to the gates made it that much easier to admire the intricate details and mosaics.